FamilySearch/gedcomx-rs/specifications/rs-specification.md

 ## 3.1 The "Agent" State

-The `Agent` application state captures the state of a single agent in the system.
+The `Agent` application state consists of a single agent in the system.

 ### 3.1.1 Media Types